How to Apply for a Change of Status From a Visitor Visa to a Marriage Green Card

 There are two different paths for spouses to receive a green card.
 If the spouse is not located in the United States, they can apply for consular processing.
 If the spouse is already located in the United States, the Immigration and Nationality Act (INA) allows them to apply for adjustment of status.

-To apply for adjustment of status as the spouse of a U.S. citizen or lawful permanent resident, you must meet two requirements.
+To apply for adjustment of status as the spouse of a U.S. citizen or lawful permanent resident, you must meet two requirements:

-First, you must be located in the United States when applying.
-Second, you must have entered the United States lawfully.
 For most people, this means you entered the United States with proper travel documents and a valid visa.
 You also made contact with a Customs and Border Patrol (CBP) immigration officer and the officer recognized your entry.
 Spouses who entered through the visa waiver program can adjust their status only if they’re married to U.S. citizens.
 If you are now in unlawful presence, but your entry was lawful, you still qualify.

 You need to be present in the United States to submit an adjustment of status application.
 However, it is important to recognize that B-1 or B-2 visa holders who use adjustment of status to apply for a green card may seem suspicious.